-Since we're working the back, we skip entirely all the B rows, because they show the front neck shaping.
-The next chart section that we'll work contains the C rows for the underarm shaping.
-But before we can start working the C rows, we have to work some rows evenly on the stitches we now have from armhole to armhole (the cross-back stitches x from appendix 528).
+Since we're working the back, we skip entirely all the B rows, because they show the front neckline shaping.2 The next chart section that we'll work contains the C rows for the underarm shaping.
+But before we can start working the C rows, we have to work some rows evenly on the stitches we now have, which are between the vertical armhole edges (the cross-back stitches x from the appendix "Garment Design Details").